bbauska/UofM-Inter-with-JavaScript/README.md

 <http://theinstitute.ieee.org/tech-history/technology-history/did-you-know-edison-coined-the-term-bug>

-## <a href="http://codepen.io/collection/nLPkgP/">Link to All of the Code for Week One</a>
+<h2><a href="http://codepen.io/collection/nLPkgP/">Link to All of the Code for Week One</a></h2>

 <http://codepen.io/collection/nLPkgP/>

-Here is a link to a collection of all of the Code for Week One.
-(There may be a few extra files in there as I play with new examples.)
+<p>Here is a link to a collection of all of the Code for Week One.
+(There
+may be a few extra files in there as I play with new examples.)
 Each individual file is also linked within the modules to help you match the code with the lecture.
 I find that it can be annoying to use CodePen for the first few lectures since it causes a lot of pop-up boxes.
-Don&#39;t worry, we move away from that by Week Two.
+Don&#39;t worry, we move away from that by Week Two.</p>

-Even if you use CodePen, I encourage you to practice writing the code on your own.
+<p>Even if you use CodePen, I encourage you to practice writing the code on
+your own.
 For now, I put complete examples in CodePen, but as time goes on, I will remove some of the commands to link the code together.
-You will need to work on that part on your own..
+You will need to work on that part on your own..</p>

 <h2 id="The-DOM">The Document Object Model (DOM)</h2>